franksk/geospatial-institutions/README.md

 *__Pull requests welcome!__ We would like to keep this list updated with the latest information.
 If a new geospatial program has started, a contact has changed, or any other addition/change, please submit a pull request!
 New to Github?
 No worries, check out the guide below or <a href="http://www.twitter.com/urisavc" target="_blank">contact us</a> to get started. :-)*

 ##2015 Rankings
-Based on a list compiled annually by <a href="http://www.justinholman.com/2015/01/13/2015-rankings-top-graduate-geography-programs-for-spatial-careers">Justin Holman</a>.
+Based on a list compiled annually by <a href="http://www.justinholman.com/2015/01/13/2015-rankings-top-graduate-geography-programs-for-spatial-careers" target="_blank">Justin Holman</a>.
 The rankings are as follows (listed in alphabetical order):

 **Best overall programs:** Arizona State University, Clark University, Michigan State University, Ohio State University, Pennsylvania State University, State University of New York at Buffalo, University of Arizona, University of California-Santa Barbara, University of Colorado-Boulder, University of Illinois at Urbana-Champaign, University of Kentucky, University of Minnesota-Twin Cities, University of North Carolina at Chapel Hill, University of Oregon, University of South Carolina-Columbia, and University of Wisconsin-Madison